ilyla/Sleepy-Story-Samantha/Chapter 4 - The Game.md

   "Would you like to have sex today?"

-  She stumbled backwards, suprised by the cashier just asking her like that.
+  She stumbled backwards, surprised by the cashier just asking her like that.
 After a moment, she realized that the man actually had said "What would you like to order today."
 She felt a little tingling of arousal, but it was faint.

   "Uh, just a cappuccino.
 Oh yeah, and a bagel belt."